 Regeneration valve adjustment is a two-person job.
-The ground crew must be in full view of the operator at all times and must stand clear of the processor jaws when cycling.
+The ground crew must be in full view of the operator at all times and must stand clear of the jaws when cycling.
 Check the cycle time when the hydraulic fluid is warmed up, timing from full open to full closed and back to full open.

-To shift into power mode sooner, turn adjustment cartridge out (counter-clockwise).
-To shift into power mode later, turn in (clockwise).
+To increase power, turn adjustment cartridge out (counter-clockwise).
+To increase speed, turn in (clockwise).